cscorley/Kaleidoscope/README.md

 ## Examples

-There is an example sketch `examples/all_assertions/all_assertions.ino` that demonstrates most features of Kaleidoscope-Testing's API.
+There is an example sketch `examples/all_assertions/all_assertions.ino` that demonstrates most features of Kaleidoscope-Simulator's API.

 ## Doxygen documentation

-To generate Kaleidoscope-Testing's API documentation with [doxygen](http://doxygen.nl/) make sure doxygen is installed on you unixoid system (GNU/Linux & macOS) and run
+To generate Kaleidoscope-Simulator's API documentation with [doxygen](http://doxygen.nl/) make sure doxygen is installed on you unixoid system (GNU/Linux & macOS) and run

 ```
 make doc
 ```

-in the root directory of plugin Kaleidoscope-Testing.
+in the root directory of plugin Kaleidoscope-Simulator.